Proper Care For Banners Makes Them Last Longer

 - Secure the top-left corner of the banner first.

 - Continue securing the banner across the top at each grommet hole, from left to right, making sure the banner is level.

 - Secure the bottom grommets from left to right.

 CAUTION: When installing a banner directly onto a building, be careful because screws will leave permanent holes in the wall.
 Some surfaces may also require special fasteners to prevent the screws from pulling out.
 Before drilling, be sure to obtain landlord or property owner approval.
 If you have any doubts about installing a banner directly to a wall, refer the installation to a professional sign installer.

-Before installing a banner, investigate local sign ordinances, and ask your landlord if any restrictions apply to displaying banners.
-If necessary, apply for permits at the city code enforcement department.
-SIGNWAVE® Australia is not responsible for ensuring that your banner complies with city sign ordinances.
+Before installing a banner, investigate local planning requirements, and ask your landlord if any restrictions apply when displaying banners.
+If necessary, contact your local council for any restrictions that may affect the hanging of your sign.
+SIGNWAVE is not responsible for ensuring that your banner complies with your local council’s policies.

 Storage & Maintenance

 Banners should always be stored rolled up, with the lettering and graphics to the outside.
 A banner should never be folded, as doing so may cause vinyl graphics to pull away from the banner.

 If your banner becomes dirty, it can be cleaned with a soap and water mixture.
 Do not use any cleaning product that contains ammonia.